William Greaves: After Black Journal

 In 1970, after working on Black Journal for three years, Greaves opted to leave television to focus on film making.
 In 1971 he released a film titled Ali, the Fighter, which focused on Muhammad Ali's first attempt to regain his professional boxing heavyweight title.
 Greaves then went on to produce and make films for various commissions and government agencies, including NASA and The Civil Service Commission.

 After this, Greaves produced numerous works, including From These Roots, Nationtime: Gary, Where Dreams Come True, Booker T.Washington: Life and Legacy, Frederick Douglass: An American Life, Black Power in America: Myth or Reality?, The Deep North, and Ida B. Wells: A Passion for Justice, which was narrated by Nobel Prize in Literature and Pulitzer Prize winning author Toni Morrison.
 Greaves' 1972 documentary Nationtime centered on the National Black Political Convention in Gary, Indiana, and was narrated by Sidney Poitier.
 An 80-minute restored version was released in 2020 with funding from Jane Fonda and the Hollywood Foreign Press Association.

 In 2001, Greaves released one of his most ambitious works Ralph Bunche: An American Odyssey.
 According to Greaves, between attempting to secure funds and researching countless old manuscripts, photos, and newsreel footage, the film took him ten years to make.
 The final product was edited down from an initial cut of seventeen hours to two hours for the PBS show American Odyssey.
 The final project, narrated by Sidney Poitier, sought to bring the name of Ralph Bunche back into the public lexicon as Greaves felt he was an important, yet forgotten, political figure, one important to African-American history and the Civil Rights Movement.

+Greaves co-directed a secret documentary with his son David, Once Upon a Time in Harlem, which documented a party hosted by Greaves in 1972 with the then-living members of the Harlem Renaissance.
+Following Greaves' death in 2014, David completed the film and premiered it at the 2026 Sundance Film Festival, with Greaves' granddaughter Liani serving as producer.
+The documentary premiered to critical acclaim, which led to a bidding war that led to Neon acquiring it for a theatrical release later in the year.